-One of our homesteading goals this year is to expand our herb garden, and try to establish it as a true perennial herb garden.
+One of our goals this year is to expand our herb garden, and try to establish it as a true perennial herb garden.

-It’s one of those small luxuries that’s easy to produce, and easy to impress other people with.
+Our hens love herbs, and it’s one of those small luxuries that’s easy to produce, and easy to impress other people with.
 And it doesn’t even take a lot of space.

 For this project, we chose a shady plot in the garden, since many herbs do well in the shade, and it’s a good use of otherwise limited land.

 Cilantro, in particular, is one herb I want to establish since I like to cook with cilantro and coriander.

 Some herbs are hard to find in the store (like super fresh coriander) or you have to buy a TON just to get a tablespoonful (who uses a half pound of dill, for example?).

 Your own herb garden solves both those dilemmas.

 If you also want to plant a perennial herb garden, here’s some tips.

 1. Decide which herbs to grow

 If you’re just starting your garden, decide which herbs you’ll most likely use and enjoy, and plant those.
 If you use a lot of rosemary in bread baking or as a savory for steak, it’s a great bet to include in your garden.